mehmetkurban/Ar-Bilgi-Java/README.md

-# Ar-Bilgi-Java Projects
+# Ar-Bilgi-Java&Android
-The file include many projects about JavaCore and JSP.
+The file include many projects about Java&Android.
-PS:You must download "AriBilgiJavaPRojeleri.rar" to open the file.
+PS:You must download .rar files to open the file.